yannpradel/TrackmaniaClicker/game_design_document.md

 Game title: Trackmania Clicker

-Theme: Racing
+Theme: Clicker

-Core mechanics: Clicking to accelerate car, resource collection, upgrading car and driver
+Core mechanics: Clicking to accelerate car, resource collection, upgrading car, skins and driver

-Target audience: Casual gamers, fans of clicker games and racing games
+Target audience: Casual gamers, fans of clicker games and racing games, tryharders

 								Mechanics

-Clicking mechanics: Click on the car to make it go faster
+Clicking mechanics: Click on the car to move it forward

-Resource collection: Collect coppers by completing tracks and defeating bosses
+Resource collection: Collect coppers by completing tracks and defeating bosses (multilap tracks every 10x map)

-Upgrades: Upgrade the car and driver to increase speed and performance
+Upgrades: Upgrade the car, new skins,  and driver to increase speed and performance

+Power-ups : Players can collect stuffs on the track (rarely) it will be transfer into coppers

-Progression system: Unlock new tracks and upgrades by collecting coppers and defeating bosses
+Progression system: Unlock new tracks and defeating tracks

+Skills : Player will be able to activate bonuses every hour : Nitro boost, Magnet, Reactor Boost, Double Rewards

 Infinite tracks: Tracks become progressively harder and more challenging